AdaptiveMotorControlLab/CellSeg3D/docs/res/welcome.rst

 Acknowledgments & References
 ---------------------------------------------
 This plugin has been developed by Cyril Achard and Maxime Vidal for the `Mathis Laboratory of Adaptive Motor Control`_.

-We also greatly Timokleia Kousi for her contributions to this project and the `Wyss Center` for project funding.
+We also greatly thank Timokleia Kousi for her contributions to this project and the `Wyss Center`_ for project funding.

 The TRAILMAP models and original weights used here all originate from the `TRAILMAP project on GitHub`_ [1]_.